dandresfg/react-responsive-design/README.md

 ```

 ## Change log
 We are working to provide more customization to the components.
-This is the first version of the package, we gonna add other features like a Media component to indicate the initial and last range, even a replace component to show when the widgth triggers the breakpoint target.
+This is the first version of the package, we gonna add other features like a Media component to indicate the initial and last range, even a replace component to show when the width triggers the breakpoint target.